 10.2.
-"The operating organization shall prepare and maintain a decommissioning plan throughout the lifetime of the facility, unless otherwise approved by the regulatory body" (Ref.
-[22], para.
-5.1).
+"The licensee shall prepare a decommissioning plan and shall maintain it throughout the lifetime of the facility, in accordance with the requirements of the regulatory body, in order to show that decommissioning can be accomplished safely to meet the defined end state" (Ref.
+[23], Requirement 10).

 Although some existing facilities may not have been designed or operated with eventual decommissioning in mind, all operational activities, including maintenance, modification and experiments, shall be conducted by the operating organization in a way that will facilitate eventual decommissioning.